angg-lz/SyncPools/README.md

 ## Lock box

-A Lockbox is a mechanism used to manage and secure the ETH deposited by the users for staking.
-The L1 sync pool is responsible for managing the lock box making sure it is backed by the correct amount of tokens.
+Lockbox is basically just the [OFTAdapter](https://github.com/LayerZero-Labs/LayerZero-v2/blob/main/oapp/contracts/oft/OFTAdapter.sol), the contract that will contain the outstanding OFT supply on the source (or main) chain.

 ## Fast Messages